open/close all folders

 Guard: I'm sorry, you've thrown off the Emperor's groove.

-Old Man: (as he is falling through the air) SOOOOOOOORRRRYYYYYYYYY!
+Old Man: (as he is falling through the air) SOOOOOOOORRRRYYYYYYYyyy!

-Fortunately, the old man is fine and after going through some Character Development from the events of the movie a much nicer Kuzco apologizes to him.
+- Fortunately, the old man is fine, and after going through some Character Development from the events of the movie, a much nicer Kuzco apologizes to him.
 Heartwarmingly, the old man never really held it against him and took getting thrown out in good humor.

 - The movie South Park: Bigger, Longer & Uncut has this as their plot.
-The kids watch an R-Rated movie and start cussing far more than they usually do.
+The kids watch an R-Rated movie and start swearing far more than they usually do.
 In response, the parents decide to blame Canada for their problems and start with arresting Terrance and Phillip, the stars of the movie.
 Canada responds by bombing the Baldwin brothers' home.
 The parents respond by getting the US to go to war with Canada.
-All this, because of cussing!
+All this, because of foul language!

 Film - Live Action

-In the 2010 Alice in Wonderland, The Red Queen demands one of her servant's head gets cut off... for stealing her tart.
+- In Alice in Wonderland (2010), The Red Queen demands one of her servant's head gets cut off... for stealing her tart.

 Thor: So you take the world I love as recompense for your imagined slights?